ISISComputingGroup/ibex_developers_manual/Galils-Under-SECI.md

 Motor Setup Pane

-   - Correct Motion ticket box: will make the driver retry the motion if the position is not within the deadband of the set point; up to 10 times.
+   - Correct Motion tick box: will make the driver retry the motion if the position is not within the deadband of the set point; up to 10 times.